A glossary of inside jokes and references from the No Laying Up podcast

 of the crew.
 Handles most of the serious interviews and runs the main NLU Twitter account.
 A scratch golfer,

 best player of the bunch.
-Former tax/audit manager at KPMG.
+Former audit senior manager at KPMG.
 Lived in Amsterdam for three years starting in 2014.

 -